 KPMG LLP also provided the Audit & Finance Committee with the written disclosures and the letter required by the applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit & Finance Committee concerning independence.
 The PCAOB requires auditors annually to disclose in writing all relationships that in the auditor's professional opinion may reasonably be thought to bear on independence, confirm their perceived independence and engage in a discussion of independence.
 The Audit & Finance Committee discussed with KPMG LLP the matters disclosed in this communication and that firm's independence from Entegris.
-The Audit & Finance Committee also considered whether the provision of the audit-related and tax services to Entegris by KPMG LLP, which are referred to under PROPOSAL 3 - RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2021 below, is compatible with maintaining such auditors' independence and concluded that KPMG LLP met the specified independence standards.
+The Audit & Finance Committee also considered whether the provision of the audit-related and tax services to Entegris by KPMG LLP, which are referred to under PROPOSAL 3 - RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2022 below, is compatible with maintaining such auditors' independence and concluded that KPMG LLP met the specified independence standards.

-Based on its discussions with management and KPMG LLP, and its review of the representations and information provided by management and KPMG LLP, the Audit & Finance Committee recommended to the Company's Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+Based on its discussions with management and KPMG LLP, and its review of the representations and information provided by management and KPMG LLP, the Audit & Finance Committee recommended to the Company's Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.

 In performing all of these functions, the Audit & Finance Committee acted only in an oversight capacity.
 The members of the Audit & Finance Committee necessarily relied on the information, opinions, reports and statements presented to them by Entegris management, which has the primary responsibility for the Company's consolidated financial statements and reports.
 The members of the Audit & Finance Committee also relied on the work and assurances of KPMG LLP, who in their report express an opinion on the Company's consolidated financial statements.
-Accordingly, while the Audit & Finance Committee recommended to the Company's Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K as described above, the foregoing oversight procedures do not assure that management has maintained adequate financial reporting processes and controls, that the consolidated financial statements.
+Accordingly, while the Audit & Finance Committee recommended to the Company's Board of Directors that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K as described above, the foregoing oversight procedures do not assure that management has maintained adequate financial reporting processes and controls, that the consolidated financial statements are accurate, or that the audit would detect all inaccuracies or flaws in the Company's consolidated financial statements.
 The information in this report of the Audit & Finance Committee shall not be deemed to be "soliciting material", "filed" with the SEC or subject to the liabilities of Section 18 of the Exchange Act and is not incorporated by reference into any filings of the Company with the SEC, irrespective of any general incorporation language contained in any such filing.

-AUDIT & FINANCE COMMITTEE James P. Lederer, Chair Michael A. Bradley James F. Gentilcore Brian F. Sullivan
+AUDIT & FINANCE COMMITTEE James P. Lederer, Chair Michael A. Bradley James F. Gentilcore Yvette Kanouff